JSMarsh813/Reference/projects/ppt/tpn-dev-journal-13.md

+#

-Thinking about making it so users can personalize how many names ect they want to show on each page.
+I'm thinking about making it so users can personalize how many names ect they want to show on each page.

-And they can give a page number, so they can jump back and forth through their filtered list 🤔
+And users can give a page number, so they can jump back and forth through their filtered list 🤔

 Twitter Post Link: https://twitter.com/Janetthedev/status/1637137770035679232 10:03 AM · Mar 18, 2023

 ---

-Been squeezing in tiny bits of code here and there, since i've been extra tired from getting that bread/working 😪
+I've been squeezing in tiny bits of code here and there, since i've been extra tired from getting that bread/working 😪

 But I made some progress on pagination!
-I had to make it from scratch because of my apps filtering system & because I didn't want to overtax my free mongo account🎊
+I had to make it from scratch because of my apps filtering system & because I didn't want to overtax my free mongo account 🎊

 <video src="images/2023-03-21-been-squeezing-in-tiny.mp4" width="320" height="240" controls></video>

-Ideally I would of liked to make a "real" pagination, where we know exactly how many items match the filters/know how many pages there are.
-Aka, filtered on mongodbs side before starting swr/grabbing the data in bunches.
+Ideally I would of liked to make a "real" pagination, where we know exactly how many items match the filters.
+In other words, we would of known exactly how many pages there are.
+Aka, it would of been filtered on mongodbs side before starting swr/grabbing the data in bunches.

 But that would require users submitting a new mongodb request EVERY time they change their filters.

-So instead, users will get the data from mongodb, and the page numbers will increase the further along they go, until the server tells us "I got nothing!".
+So instead, users will get the data from mongodb, and the page numbers will increase the further along they go, until the server tells us "I got nothing left!".
 Filtering is done client side, to avoid extra requests

-Going to move the pagination logic into a component, then add it to the bottom as well so the user won't have to scroll alllll the way back up
+I'm going to move the pagination logic into a component, then add it to the bottom and the top, so the user won't have to scroll alllll the way back up to click to the next page

 Then its time to add the pagination && swr to the description listings and community areas of the site